 Price: Give the amount you want to charge your client per billing cycle.

-Billing Interval: How often you want to charge your user, select between Daily, Weekly, Monthly, Yearly.
+Billing Interval: How often do you want to charge your user, select between Daily, Weekly, Monthly, and Yearly.

 Has Trial Days: If you want to charge the user after certain days, that means the user can submit the form without paying, the charge will be taken automatically after certain days (given by you).
 They can cancel the payment from their charge from their PayPal or card dashboard if needed.